 Blue calcite is a soft, translucent mineral widely used in jewelry and carvings.
 It is found in various colors, but the most common is blue.

 This mineral is relatively easy to find and is often used in various ways.
-For instance, it can be used as a gemstone or as an ornamental piece.
+For instance, it can be used as a gemstone or ornamental piece.
 It is also used in some industrial applications, such as cement production.

 How Is Blue Calcite Made?

 Calcite is a natural mineral that is found in many different colors.
-One of the most popular colors of calcite is blue.
+However, one of the most popular colors of calcite is blue.
 Blue calcite is made when calcite is mixed with other minerals to create a new color.
 The process of making blue calcite is fascinating.
 First, the calcite is heated until it becomes a liquid.
 Then, other minerals are added to the calcite and cooled very quickly.
 This process creates a beautiful blue color that many people love.

 How Much Does Blue Calcite Crystal Cost?